Magic Chef Dual Zone Beverage Cooler Review (Updated | Jun 10th)

 ✓ Reasons to Buy

-• External touch controls prevent cold air from escaping during adjustments.
+• External touch controls prevent unnecessary cold air loss.

 ✗ Reasons Not to Buy